moorepants/learn-multibody-dynamics/angular.rst

    \frac{{}^Bd\bar{u}}{dt} +
    {}^A\bar{\omega}^B\times\bar{u}

-:math:numref:`deriv-arb-vector` is a powerful equation because it lets us differentiate any vector if we know how it changes in a rotating reference frame relative to the reference frame we are observing the change from.
+Eq. :math:numref:`deriv-arb-vector` is a powerful equation because it lets us differentiate any vector if we know how it changes in a rotating reference frame relative to the reference frame we are observing the change from.

 We can show that Eq. :math:numref:`deriv-arb-vector` holds with an example.
 Take a :math:`z\textrm{-}x` orientation and an arbitrary vector that is not fixed in :math:`B`:

 .. jupyter-execute::